radar/humanize/README.markdown

 If you are dealing with numbers larger than 156 digits, we accept patches.
 Word list is sourced from: [ Wordlist.source ]

+## Usage

+### Install the gem using RubyGems

+		gem install humanize

+### Include it in your program or add to your Gemfile

+		require 'humanize'
+    # or
+    gem 'humanize'

+### Call the method on the numbers

+		100.humanize => "one hundred"
+		1001.humanize => "one thousand one"
+    0.001.humanize => "zero point zero zero one"

 ## Configuration

 ```ruby